 The Fourth Musketeer describes Prisoner B-3087 by Alan Gratz, “Written in short chapters and sparse prose, the novel is filled with narrow escapes from death.
 Yanek manages to survive work details in salt mines and rock quarries, only to wind up at Auschwitz-Birkenau, where he survives the infamous showers and the deadly Death March from the camp at the end of the war.
 Like with other Holocaust stories, the reader is overwhelmed by the ability of the human spirit to survive under indescribably inhumane conditions, and likewise by the power that an individual’s will to live can have.”

-In researching this list, I found this at Carol Hurst’s blog:
+In researching this list, I found this on Carol Hurst’s blog:

 For those in 8th and 9th grade, I’d start with Maus: A Survivor’s Tale by Art Spiegeman